Nits02/Data-ArchEvangelists/03_solution/08_candidate_experience_solution.md

 ## 🔥 Final Thoughts

 This **AI-powered candidate experience enhancement** ensures **faster grading, better transparency, and real-time support**.
 Certifiable Inc. can **retain more candidates, improve satisfaction, and strengthen its reputation**. 🚀

+<sub>*Added by DataArchEvanglist Team For Winter 2025 Kata: Architecture & AI on 19th Feb 2025*</sub>